Skip to main content Skip to main navigation Skip to search

 Watch

-Watch our webinar recording on what we are doing to prepare for bird flu.
+Watch our webinar recording on how we have been preparing for bird flu.
 Visit the Resources for bird flu page to see our Webinar: Preparing for H5 avian influenza (bird flu)

 Government investment

-• $37 million over 2 years to protect Australian agriculture.
-We’ll enhance national coordination of response arrangement and communications.
-We’ll strengthen surveillance and boost biosecurity capacity and capability.
+• $43.9 million to enhance national coordination of response arrangements and communications, strengthen surveillance and boost biosecurity capacity and capability.

 HPAI Preparedness Taskforce